-I am currently a visiting researcher at Harvard school.
-Previously, I have been a research scholar at the University of North Carolina at Chapel Hill (Law School and Philosophy Department).
+I have always been active in the academic field.
+I have been a visiting researcher at Harvard school, and a research scholar at the University of North Carolina at Chapel Hill (Law School and Philosophy Department).
 My main research focus is legal design, but I am into legal innovation and innovability in their broader sense.

 I am part of the editorial board of the UIA magazine The Juriste, and in the organizing group of the first Legal Design Journal.
 I am also part of the advisory board of the Italian Law Students Association and the Bologna University Law Review.